brpo01/k8s-cluster-from-ground-up/k8s-ground-up.md

 As mentioned earlier, there are other alternatives to Docker Compose.
 But, throughout the entire PBL program, we will not focus on Docker Swarm.
 We will rather spend more time with Kubernetes.
 Part of the reason for this is because Kubernetes has more functionalities and is widely in use in the industry.

 To know when to choose between Docker Swarm and Kubernetes, Here is an interesting [article](https://dzone.com/articles/quotdocker-swarm-or-kubernetesquot-is-it-the-right) to read with some very enlightening stats.

+## KUBERNETES ARCHITECTURE

+Kubernetes is a not a single package application that you can install with one command, it is comprised of several components, some of them can be deployed as services, some can be also deployed as separate containers.

+Let us take a look at Kubernetes architecture diagram below: